Erotemic/sm64-random-assets/install_on_replit.rst

 =========================

 In our new configured shell we will install the prerequisites.
-Due to some weirdness with REPLit, opencv fails to find its config, which causes an error if we try to use it.
+Due to some weirdness with Replit, opencv fails to find its config, which causes an error if we try to use it.
 A quick patch makes this error go away.

 .. code:: bash